 There is no better window to humanity than a hospital.
 Each day and night, patients and families arrive seeking help in their most vulnerable moments.
 Emory Healthcare is there to see them through.
 Gifts to Emory Healthcare help set a national standard for patient care.
 Donations, large and small, from patients and families honor their trusted Emory caregivers.
 Members of the community make a difference by their philanthropy, creating a legacy of compassion and excellence.
 We are all in this together.
 To learn how you can help, see the fundraising priorities outlined below.

 Grateful patients and friends who invest in Emory Healthcare support patient-centered care and pioneering translational research.
 Emory's bench-to-bedside approach speeds the development of new treatments from the laboratory to hospitals and clinics, where they improve care for patients.

-Build a patient care tower.
+Expanding our facilities.
+Increased private support helps Emory provide the highest-quality diagnostic tools, treatment modalities and rehabilitation efforts and enables the treatment of the most complex diseases.
 To create rooms with enough space to support modern technology and the training of future physicians and nurses, planning for a new acute care facility at Emory University Hospital is under way.
 With 210 beds, the new 450,000-square-foot building will provide state-of-the-art technology for optimal patient treatment and care.
 Completion of the building is projected for 2016.